johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL4.2 Advanced Airport Operations.md

 	5. Look at it in Google Maps or other satellite view.
 Get a feel for the layout.
 Can you identify transient parking?
 Any old runways that could cause confusion (such as at [New Jerusalem Airport](https://www.google.com/maps/place/37%C2%B040'40.0%22N+121%C2%B018'04.0%22W/@37.677778,-121.301111,5016m/data=!3m1!1e3!4m4!3m3!8m2!3d37.677778!4d-121.301111?hl=en&entry=ttu))
 	6. Check terrian on Sectional and Google Earth, to get a sense of the surrounding hills
 	7. Read [[ForeFlight]] comments
+	8. Check the airport's website for local procedures
-	8. Where to record this in XC planner
+	9. Where to record this in XC planner
 2. En route, pick up the weather as soon as it's in range
 	1. Pick up [[ATIS]]/[[AWOS]]/[[ASOS]] on the radio
 	2. Note the time on hourly broadcasts (normally updated ~55 minutes after the hour).
 Will there be a newer report before you arrive?